peterjc/thapbi-pict/docs/worked_example/edit_graph.rst

 ``Network from file...``, then select ``summary/thapbi-pict.edit-graph.xgmml`` (the XGMML file created above).

-You should get something like this, were initially all the nodes are drawn on top of each other:
+You should get something like this, where initially all the nodes are drawn on top of each other:

 .. image:: https://user-images.githubusercontent.com/63959/60818958-8af52a00-a196-11e9-9d89-27f5d027f1e7.png